Sentence List: Deaf Culture

 C-U-R-T-I-S P-R-I-D-E HIMSELF DEAF BASEBALL PLAYER.
 HE USED-TO PLAY DIFFERENT DIFFERENT DIFFERENT TEAMS ONE-OF-THREE DETROIT T-I-G-E-R-S, TWO-OF-THREE ATLANTA B-R-A-V-E-S, THREE-OF-THREE NEW YORK Y-A-N-K-E-E-S. NOW HE COACH GALLAUDET UNIVERSITY BASEBALL TEAM.

-Betty G. Miller was the first deaf woman to graduate from Gallaudet University with a doctoral degree in art.
+Betty G. Miller was the first deaf woman to graduate from Gallaudet University with a PhD degree in art.
 She was a famous artist who focused on the deaf perspective.

-B-E-T-T-Y G M-I-L-L-E-R SHE FIRST DEAF WOMAN GRADUATE GALLAUDET RECEIVE P-H-D (doctoral) DEGREE WHAT?
+B-E-T-T-Y G M-I-L-L-E-R SHE FIRST DEAF WOMAN GRADUATE GALLAUDET RECEIVE #PHD DEGREE WHAT?
 ART.
 SHE FAMOUS ARTIST WHY?
 SHE FOCUS DEAF VIEW.

 Lou Ferrigno is hard of hearing and is a motivational speaker who shares his life experiences.
 He’s been in many movies and TV shows, but is most famous for playing The Incredible Hulk.